wumix/obshagce/readme.txt

                            Goals
 ----------- ----------- ----------- ----------- -----------

- - Easy to read markup (with comments).
+ - Easy to read markup (semantic, and with comments).
  - Be a useful earning tool for HTML and CSS.
  - No Java Script
    (but feel free to fork if you're into that).